 - Publish - Archives the project and all the other files in the project folder so that it can be sent to Robots and then executed.

 If you want to continue your work uninterrupted while the project is executed, click the arrow next to this button, and then select Run in PiP (Experimental).
 The project is executed in a new session that is launched in a floating window.

 Files that are not created during the execution of the automation project become read-only when published to Orchestrator.
 If your business process requires you to write in a specific file at some point, be sure to create it while designing the project.

 In the Add Activities search bar you can quickly search through activities and add them to the automation project.

-You can open the Add activity search bar by clicking the icon at the top or bottom of any activity added to your project. or by using the Ctrl + Shift + T keyboard shortcut.
+You can open the Add activity search bar by clicking the Add activity icon above or below any activity added to your project. or by using the Ctrl + Shift + T keyboard shortcut.